XRPLF/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 ---
 # Direct XRP Payments

 The basis of any financial system is transferring value.
-The quickest and simplest method on the XRP Ledger is transferring XRP from one account to another; successful transactions typically complete in 8 seconds or less.
+The quickest and simplest method on the XRP Ledger is a direct XRP payment from one account to another.
+Unlike other payment methods that require multiple transactions to complete, a direct XRP payment executes in one transaction with no intermediaries, and typically completes in 8 seconds or less.

-A direct XRP payment executes in one transaction without intermediary steps.
 You can only make direct payments when XRP is the currency sent and received.